 What is the Evaporative Emission Control Canister all about?

-When fuel vapors are produced inside the fuel tank due to evaporation, they are collected inside the charcoal canister, or evaporative emission control canister.
+When fuel vapours are produced inside the fuel tank due to evaporation, they are collected inside the charcoal canister, or evaporative emission control canister.
 At a time determined by the engine control module, the fumes collected in the charcoal canister are purged through a valve and sent into the engine to burn as part of the air/fuel mixture.
 Dust and dirt from regular driving conditions can accumulate on the emission control canister, causing the purge and vent solenoids or valves to fail.
 It is also possible for the charcoal canister itself to crack either due to impact or harsh environmental conditions.
-When this happens, raw fuel or fuel vapors are lost into the environment around your vehicle, and a noticeable fuel smell can occur.
+When this happens, raw fuel or fuel vapours are lost into the environment around your vehicle, and a noticeable fuel smell can occur.